codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 ## Step 3: Connect a Kubernetes cluster

 Connect a destination cluster to the Hosted GitOps Runtime and register it as a managed cluster.
 Deploy applications and configuration to the cluster.
-For managed cluster information and installing Argo Rollouts, see [Add and manage external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/).
+For information on managed clusters and installing Argo Rollouts, see [Add and manage external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/).

  {% include